michelle-miller/virtual-agent/add-custom-dialog.md

     See [Linking workspaces](link_workspace.html) for details.

-1. From the **Core Capabilities** tab of the Capabilities page, change the response type of each capability for which you want to use a custom dialog to the **Use your own conversation** response type.
+1. From the **Capabilities** page, change the response type of each capability for which you want to use a custom dialog to the **Use your own conversation** response type.
 1. Pick the workspace that contains the dialog you want to use from the list of linked workspaces, and then click **Save** to finish establishing the link.

     If you haven't linked the workspace yet, then you can click **Link a workspace** from here to link a workspace that you created earlier to your agent.